fruitTheory/houdini-py/README.md

 Houdini
 ---
-A repo for storing houdini scripts - currently:
+A repo for storing houdini pipeline scripts - currently:
 - Kitbash to Solaris
 - Textures to MaterialX HDA
-- Megascans toolset
+- Megascan variations as variants
 - Colorspace converter

-### Utility

-- Generalized ui Class
-- Node class wrapper

 ---

-### Running from shelf button
+### Running from shelf example
 from importlib import reload
 from solaris_utils import kitbash_convert as kc